The Law Remains

 However, even the “least” of the commandments still apply.
 Many Christians ignore the Sabbath law (the fourth commandment!) and the food laws – is this a Biblical attitude?

-Pray that your flight may not be in winter or on a Sabbath.
+Pray that your flight will not be in the winter nor on a Sabbath

 The Sabbath was still in effect after Yeshua’s death.
 Why else would he instruct the disciples to pray this way?

-And he cried out with a mighty voice, saying, “Fallen, fallen is Babylon the great!
-She has become a dwelling place of demons and a prison of every unclean spirit, and a prison of every unclean and hateful bird.
+He cried with a mighty voice, saying, “Fallen, fallen is Babylon the great, and she has become a habitation of demons, a prison of every unclean spirit, and a prison of every unclean and hated bird!

 This was written after Yeshua’s death, yet there are still unclean animals.